deepak-kosaraju/k8s-admin-certification/exam-reference-topics.md

 ## Application Lifecycle Management 8%

-- Understand deployments and how to perform updates and rollback
+- Understand deployments and how to perform rolling updates and rollback
 - various ways to configure applications
 - How does information get from CLI (or) yaml in to the container and ultimately to application
 - manually scale-up/scale-down a deployment